 To keep the weeds out of a decorative or utility gravel area, the best approach is to design them out from the beginning or use organic products later to kill the weeds.
 Salt, toxic herbicides and bleach should never be used because they contaminate the soil long term.
 They also leach into the water stream.
 To head off the problem, install the gravel in a thick layer – 6-8” after scraping away all grasses and weeds.

 For additional control, add a layer of white caliche rock before putting the gravel on top.
-Any weeds that grow through the gravel can be sprayed and killed with a mix of 10% pickling vinegar mixed with 2 ounces orange oil and 1 teaspoon liquid soap or you can use commercial organic herbicides like Avenger Weed Killer.
+Any weeds that grow through the gravel can be sprayed and killed with a mix of 10% pickling vinegar mixed with 2 ounces orange oil and 1 teaspoon liquid soap.

 Weeds in Beds